Student Support Services

 Location & Making Appointments

-Student Legal & Mediation Services is located in the Lowman Student Center, Suite 330.
-Consultations are by appointment.
-Students may make an appointment by calling (936) 294-1717 or online at Student Legal & Mediation Services.
+Student Legal & Mediation Services is located in the Lowman Student Center, Suite 327.
+Consultations are by appointment, either in-person or by video.
+Students may make an appointment by calling (936) 294-1717, online at Student Legal & Mediation Services, or through Campus Connect.

 Speaker for Student Groups